Standard for Exchange of Nonclinical Data (SEND)

 The CDISC SEND Implementation Guide: Developmental and Reproductive Toxicology (SENDIG-DART) v1.0 is available for provisional use.
-This version supports study data typically found in embryo-fetal developmental (EFD) toxicity studies.
-The SENDIG-DART is based on and should be used in accordance with the SENDIG v3.1 for single-dose general toxicology, repeat-dose general toxicology, and carcinogenicity studies.
-While this release (v1.0) focuses on EFD, other study designs will be covered in future releases.
+The SENDIG-DART v1.0 supports study data typically found in embryo-fetal developmental (EFD) toxicity studies and is based on, and should be used in accordance with, the SENDIG v3.1 for single-dose general toxicology, repeat-dose general toxicology, and carcinogenicity studies.
+While v1.0 focuses on EFD, other study designs will be covered in future releases.

 SEND Implementation Guide v3.1